 10. Guest post your SEO through the roof

-Alternatively, look out for call outs in Facebook groups for collaborative posts (‘best sunsets in Thailand… etc).
+Alternatively, look out for call outs in Facebook groups for collaborative posts (‘best vegan restaurants in XYZ’… etc).
 Guest posting is a great way to get to know other bloggers and also get backlinks to your own blog (ask politely for a link to an article on a keyword instead of your homepage).
 It also gives your name some exposure and the chance to sell your charming writing skills!

 Rome wasn’t built in a day, as they say, and blogging is very much about developing skills as it is about sharing your life with your audience.
 Try to enjoy the experience, take pleasure in writing, read other (your niche and technical) blogs, and if you are stuck just ask the blogging communities that you’ve joined for help.
 Don’t sweat the small things!
 The next CMS update will break something else anyway.